ongoingness/ongoingness-api/README.md

     ```
     docker run -d --name orientdb -p 2480:2480 -v graph_data:/orientdb/config -v graph_data:/orientdb/databases -v graph_data:/orientdb/backup -e ORIENTDB_ROOT_PASSWORD=... orientdb
     ```
 8. Replace the 'server.sh' in the container with the one present in this repository.
-The configurations in this file allows OrientDB to run in a memory restrict enviroment.
+The configurations in this file allow OrientDB to run in a memory restricted enviroment.
 [More info](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-orientdb-on-ubuntu-16-04#step-2-%E2%80%94-configuring-orientdb-to-use-less-ram-optional).
     ```
     docker cp server.sh orientdb:/orientdb/bin/server.sh
     ```